spinnaker/spinnaker.github.io/reference/providers/gce.md

 A new GCE [instance template](https://cloud.google.com/compute/docs/instance-templates) is created for each new managed instance group.

+If a deployed server group is load-balanced, Spinnaker uses [instance metadata](https://cloud.google.com/compute/docs/storing-retrieving-metadata) to store the relationship between the server group and load balancer.
+This is necessary to represent the object models in Spinnaker's UI and to remember server group to load balancer relationships during server group enable and disable operations.
+Note that manipulating infrastructure (MIGs, load balancers) in GCE directly does not create the relationship metadata, and will most likely cause
+Spinnaker to misbehave.

 ### Clone

 Clones a GCE managed instance group.